-The price of defending a claim made by an employee will largely depend on how complex the case is, and we can estimate this in our initial conversation with you.
+The cost of defending a claim made by an employee will largely depend on how complex the case is, and we can assess this in our initial conversation with you.
 We can advise you on the type of claim you are facing, and the likelihood of its success.

 Factors that could make a case more complex tend to be: